binary-manu/arch-ansible/docs/index.md

 After installation is complete, you can delete the key pair generated above, from both the controller and the target.

+## Continuous integration

+Since this playbook supports different hypervisors and partitioning flows, it has come to a point where manual tests on my machine are no longer feasible, as there are too many conbinations to check.

+For this reason, there is now a dedicated CI pipeline that tests that installation completes successfully in the most important scenarios.
+While it can't cover every possible configuration entry, it checks all the available partitioning flows, Vagrant and Packer.
+It should give reasonable confidence that stuff still works in face of upstream updates.

+The CI is provided by CircleCI, but since it needs to create VMs, it doesn't cope well with SaaS runners which run inside VMs and/or containers.
+CircleCI does provide machines with nested virtualization enabled, but as of now I had to give up because VM boot often hangs.
+Thus, a self-hosted runner is the best choice for the moment.

+To simplify the setup, a container image definition is provided under the `ci` folder.
+It will create a Debian-based image shipping VirtualBox, QEmu, libvirt, packer and Vagrant, plus obviously the CircleCI runner agent.
+It can be run with `podman` (Docker is untested) in rootless mode.
+Once started, it allows running test Arch installtions with minimal configuration of the runner host.

+However, the container cannot be totally independent from the host, as it depends on its ability to run VirtualBox, QEmu and libvirt with appropriate networking.
+Therefore:

+* hardware-assisted virtualization must be enabled (VT-x or SVM depending on the CPU maker);
+* KVM support must be enabled, and `/dev/kvm` must be accessible by the user the container runs as;
+* VirtualBox drivers must be installed, and `/dev/vbox*` nodes must be accessible by the user the container runs as.
+Note that only the drivers are needed, as VirtualBox ships inside the container;
+* the system must allow the creation of `tun`/`tap` devices.

+A script `ci/start.sh` can be used to start the CI container with approproate options (bindings, device nodes, capabilities).
+It will start as root in order to perform initial setup (bridges, `dbus`, libvirt and other stuff) then will drop privileges and impersonate the calling user to start the agent.
+Note that `root` here still means `root` inside a user namespace, as the container is meant to run rootless.
+A  `storage` folder is created besides the `start.sh` script, and will hold all temporary stuff, including package caches, ISO images, Vagrant boxes and logs.
+It can grow large and should be cleared periodically.

+CircleCI configuration with valid tokens must be provided besides `start.sh` as `config.yaml`.

 ## Migrating to a non-backward-compatible playbook version

+### 0.2.x ➔ 0.3.x

+#### Deprecated stuff

+The following have been removed:

+* `users_hash_rounds` and `users_override_passwd_hash_systemwide` variables
+  have been removed.
+Configurations referring to them in variables or filters will raise errors about undefined variables.
+Configurations that just set them will keep working, but they no longer have any effect.
+* `virtguest_virtualbox_use_mplugd` and `virtguest_use_mplugd` have been removed.
+  These variables were unused since a long time, but were kept to avoid breaking references to them.
+If your configuration refers to them, please update it to avoid undefined variable errors.
+* `passlib` is no longer installed alongside `ansible`.
+* The `sha512_hash` custom filter for password hashing has been removed.
+All hashing is now done directly via `chpasswd`.

+#### Packer invocations

+Plain use of Packer from the CLI is now unsupported.
+The `packer-wrapper.sh` script from [Arch-Packer][arch-packer] must be used instead.
+It passes all its arguments down to Packer, but it also exports some environment variables which are expected by the template.
+See [Arch-Packer][arch-packer] documentation and the changelog for more information.

 ### 0.1.x ➔ 0.2.x